Pregnancy and mental health

 - You might like to attend antenatal classes to meet other parents.
 Find out from your Midwife or Health Visitor

 You could try calming breathing exercises if you feel overwhelmed, see our mindfulness section for more information.
-We also have a free online guided meditation course.

 If you need further help